-Adults 21 years of age or older are able to possess up to one ounce of marijuana and up to six plants in their home.
+Adults 21 years of age or older are able to possess up to one ounce of marijuana and up to six plants in their homes.
 Since cops cannot differentiate between the smell of, for example, one (legal) ounce and one (illegal) pound, or between the smell of six (legal) plants and sixteen (illegal) plants, law enforcement cannot search your residence based on the smell of cannabis alone.

 Instead, officers have to be able to point to “specific and articulable” facts that give rise to a reasonable suspicion of criminal activity in your home—that is, there must be other factors present besides just odor alone to show probable cause that a person possesses or is growing illegal amounts of cannabis, and therefore that a warrantless search of a residence is justified.
-Examples of these other factors can include evidence of illegal sales, or unusually high utility bills that suggest a larger-scale grow is occurring.
+Examples of these other factors can include evidence of illegal sales or unusually high utility bills that suggest a larger-scale growth is occurring.

 Bottom line: unless the smell is overwhelming, cops cannot rely on just the “plain smell” of cannabis to conduct probable cause searches in homes and apartments.

 Just as alcohol consumption is not allowed in most public spaces, smoking cannabis in public is likewise illegal (unless a local jurisdiction permits cannabis consumption on the property of a licensed commercial premise).
 Toking up in a public place is a violation of California’s public consumption laws and an infraction punishable by a $100 fine.